-6.0 Management of Surface Water Depletion Effects
+6.0 Management of Surface Water Depletion Effects in Chapter 3.3 (Water takes) of Waikato Regional Plan.

-The simulations plotted in Figures 12 and 13 show that from the range of parameters that occur in the Waikato Region there are a wide range of timeframes and distances over which surface water depletion effects occur.
+The simulations plotted in Figures 12 and 13 show that from the range of parameters that occur in the Waikato region there are a wide range of timeframes and distances over which surface water depletion effects occur.